Frequently Asked Questions: Fellowship-wide Vote

 No, only groups/meetings can submit a ballot response.
 However, individual members can submit their vote by voting in the group conscience business meetings about this motion for the groups/meetings they attend.
 So while individuals cannot submit a ballot vote, there are many opportunities for individual members to vote in the different meetings/groups that they attend.

-Questions about meetings/groups that meet multiple days each week
+Questions about meetings/groups that meet multiple days per week

 The response is same for all 3 questions above: